The wonders of science presented through bite-sized contemporary dance and slam poetry.

-SHORTS extends upon Liesel's interest in finding innovate ways to meaningfully engage audiences in the places in which I present work.
+'Awesome: a state of wonder and fear' extends upon Liesel's interest in finding innovate ways to meaningfully engage audiences in the places in which I present work.

 As part of our community engagement strategy, we offer the option for the creative team to spend time with some local arts groups (ie. youth and mature age dance or theatre groups), hosting a series of workshops that see them work alongside professional dancers in the creation of their own dance/science vignette in response to Josh’s poetry.
-This provides a unique opportunity for artistic skills exchange and creation of a performance that a community group can perform alongside the professional dancers of SHORTS.
+This provides a unique opportunity for artistic skills exchange and creation of a performance that a community group can perform alongside the professional dancers in the project..

 The format of this engagement would be discussed in collaboration with the venue and need to be accommodating to various community organization schedules.
-For example, in Cairns we are working with The Young Company to undertake two week workshop period focused on skills exchange and introduction of the concepts and movement, and another intensive focused on making a performance to respond to Josh's poetry.

 - science and movement